simplex-chat/simplex-chat/docs/JOIN_TEAM.md

 - **Passionate about joining SimpleX Chat team**:
   - already use SimpleX Chat to communicate with friends/family or participate in public SimpleX Chat groups.
   - passionate about privacy, security and communications.
-  - are willing to make a contribution to the project in your free time before we hire you, as an extended test.
+  - interested to make contributions to SimpleX Chat open-source project in your free time before we hire you, as an extended test.

 - **Exceptionally pragmatic, very fast and customer-focussed**:
   - care about the customers (aka users) and about the product we build much more than about the code quality, technology stack, etc.